mykah89/BACnet.Examples/README.md

 ### BacnetToDatabase

 A sample application that will transfer all present values from a given device, to a SQL database.
-(SQL CE Local DB.)
+(SQL Lite Local DB.)

 ### ObjectBrowseSample